EventStore/documentation/docs/getting-started/concepts/README.md

 Events are commonly arranged into smaller and logically related groups known as **event streams** to keep them organized and speed up retrieval.

-Event stream is a sequenced group of events from the event log that is identified by a stream ID:
+An event stream is a sequenced group of events from the event log that is identified by a stream ID:

 <div style="display: flex; max-height: 200px;">